2002 Ho Chi Minh City ITC fire: International reaction

 Chinese Premier Zhu Rongji: "I am shocked to learn of the big fire that occurred in Ho Chi Minh City in Vietnam ...
 On behalf of the Chinese government and people, and in my own name, I extend my deepest sympathy and sincere condolences to you, and through you, to the bereft families."

 European Union foreign policy chief Javier Solana: "Europe is shocked to hear about the inferno and whole Europe extends its deepest sympathies to the families of those, who lost their lives."

 Pope John Paul II sent a message expressing condolences to the families of victims of the fire in Ho Chi Minh City.

 U.S. President George W. Bush: "I am shocked to learn of the big fire that took the lives of so many innocent people in Ho Chi Minh City.
 Let us express our sympathy to the families of the victims."

 Pakistan Information Minister Sheikh Rashid: "We offer our heartfelt sympathies to those who suffered due to the inferno."

+Reconstruction

+The lot of the ITC after the event five years, was planned to build a 137 million USD 52-story complex skyscraper named SJC Tower in November 2007 and the construction was started in 2010, three years later.
+However, the building is still not built yet and currently it is still an empty lot, the project is also relevated to Vạn Thịnh Phát fraud case.